zhouhao27/alpine-lamp/README.md

 ## TODO:

-- Share mysql data to locally (Can't do it right now because the data will be deleted)
+- Share mysql data to locally (Can't do it right now because the data will be deleted if using local path volume.
+If using named volume it will sync container's folder but can't find in host)
 - Loading slow
 - /backend Not found
 - Any link Not found